phemex/phemex-api-docs/FIX-API-en.md

 | 58 | Text            | N        | Free text. |

 # Order Status Request (H)
 This message is initiated by the client to request to query order status.
-An order status resposne will be responded and all the open orders will be restated with latest state.
+The Phemex FIX gateway will respond with Execution Report (8) message(s) with ExecType (150) = I for all the matched orders.
+If OrderID present, the Phemex FIX gateway returns the single order matching the given symbol and OrderID.
+Otherwise it returns all the open orders matching the given symbol.
+If no order found, the Phemex FIX gateway returns an Execution Report (8) message with ExecType (150) = Rejected and OrdRejReason (103) = Unknown order.

 *Note conditional order is not supported by this request.*